Mariupol mayor says siege has killed more than 10K civilians

 In Mariupol, about 120,000 civilians are in dire need of food, water, warmth and communications, the mayor said.

-Meanwhile, the U.N. children’s agency said that nearly two-thirds of all Ukrainian children have fled their homes in the six weeks since Russia’s invasion began.
+Meanwhile, the United Nations children’s agency said nearly two-thirds of all Ukrainian children have fled their homes in the six weeks since Russia’s invasion began.
 The United Nations has verified that 142 children have been killed and 229 injured, though the actual numbers are likely much higher.

 Elsewhere, Austrian Chancellor Karl Nehammer said he met Monday with Russian President Vladimir Putin in Moscow for talks that were “very direct, open and tough.”